fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlElasticPool.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlElasticPool** cmdlet modifies properties for an elastic database pool in an ssSDS.
+The **Set-AzureRmSqlElasticPool** cmdlet modifies properties for an elastic database pool in an Azure SQL Database.
 This cmdlet can modify the minimum Database Throughput Units (DTUs) per database in addition to the maximum DTUs per database, the number of DTUs for the pool, and the storage limit for the pool.

 ## EXAMPLES